defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 Calls are 55 minutes.
 We discuss things like accessibility, tools available in Defence and cross-government collaboration.

 {{ component('inset-text', {
-  html: 'You must only share OFFICIAL information on community calls.<br><a href="/security-classifications/">Find out about security classifications</a>.'
+  html: 'You must only share OFFICIAL information on community calls.<br><a href="/security-classifications/">Check how to classify information</a>.'
 }) }}

 ### Ask for an invitation